HectorRicardo/simple-music-app/README.md

 - Google Assistant
 - notification bar/lock screen

-Android provides two universal classes that decouple these two media app components.
+Android provides two universal classes used to decouple these two media app components.
 Since these classes are universal, they allow a media app to integrate with any other Android app/component/mechanism smoothly and consistently.